NethermindEth/fb-builder/scripts/readme.md

 ## Known issues
 ### Kurtosis errors on network start
-Sometimes errors may stop Kurtosis from starting a new enclave.
+In case of system resource related errors or on windows docker restore after sleep Kurtosis may have trouble starting a new enclave.
 1. Make sure you have no valuable containers up and running in enclaves or docker
 2. To clean up Kurtosis call `kurtosis clean -a`
 3. To clean up docker run `docker rm -vf $(docker ps -aq)`